 A: Of course!
-Vehicles that do not run, however, are subject to a small fee; check with your auto shipping company to find out how much they charge for non-operational or INOP vehicles.
-The reason why they charge extra for non-operational vehicles is that the driver of the truck typically just drives the car onto the back of the truck; if a vehicle does not run, however, special equipment is required to winch the vehicle into position and to secure it, which takes time.
+Vehicles that do not run, however, are subject to a non-operational fee, sometimes known as an inop-fee.
+Check with your auto shipping company to find out how much they charge for non-operational or inop vehicles.
+The reason why they charge extra for non-operational vehicles is that the carrier will typically drive vehicles onto the truck to load them.
+However, if a vehicle does not run, special equipment is required to winch the vehicle into position and to secure it, which takes time and effort, and not all carriers have a winch.
 Check with a representative as to how much extra you need to pay if your vehicle is not running.

 Q: Can I ship personal belongings in my vehicle?

-No. Most auto transport carriers are licensed only for vehicles, and not household items; this means that they cannot have anything that isn’t a vehicle in their possession while they are in transport.
-Not only are they not licensed for household goods, but all auto shipping trucks are required to make regular stops at weigh stations to assess if their vehicle is overweight or not.
-If vehicles had anything in them, it would push them over the maximum allowed weight, which would increase transit times for everyone as well as forcing them to unload your belongings before the truck can get on the road again.
-Many trucks, however, allow what is known as “junk in the trunk” – what this means is that you can put up to 50 pounds (some allow 100 pounds) of linens or clothes in the trunk only.
+No. Auto transport carriers are licensed only for vehicles, not household items.
+This means they cannot legally transport anything but vehicles.
+Not only are they not licensed for household goods, but all auto shipping trucks are required to make regular stops at weigh stations to assess if their vehicle is overweight.
+If vehicles have extraneous items in them, they can push them over the maximum allowed weight.
+If this happens, drivers are forced to unload any extra weight before they can continue on their route.
+Many trucks, however, allow what is known as “junk in the trunk” – about 50-100 pounds of linens, clothes, or other lightweight, non-perishable items in the trunk.
 The cab of the vehicle (the front and back seats) must be clear of any goods.

 We accept all major cards including Visa, MasterCard, American Express, Discover as a form of payment for our down payment.
-The remaining balance is due upon delivery and MUST be in CASH, MONEY ORDER or CERTIFIED BANK CHECK.
-We have found that if you speak to a carrier ahead of time most of them now use ZELLE, VENMO or CASH APP also and will take that also.
+The remaining balance is due upon delivery and MUST be in CASH, MONEY ORDER, or CERTIFIED CHECK.
+We have found that if you speak to a carrier ahead of time most of them now use ZELLE, VENMO, or CASH APP also and will take that also.

 Before you make your final decision, our website is designed to help you accurately consider auto shipping costs.
 By filling out our online form for auto transport quotes, you will receive a free, custom quote for your shipment right away.
 If the price for shipping your vehicle is much more affordable than you expected, you can book your shipment right on the website, or over the phone with an agent.
 We think you will be surprised by how affordable shipping with American Auto Shipping can be!